chinedufn/swift-bridge/book/src/built-in/string/README.md

 ## RustString

-Since both Rust and Swift have their own `String` type, it is technically possible for us to automatically convert owned Rust `std::string::String`s into Swift `String`s.
+It is technically possible for us to automatically convert owned Rust `std::string::String`s into Swift `String`s, but we do not do this because it would require copying the Rust `std::string::String` bytes to a new `Swift` allocation.

-However, we do not do this since Swift does not currently have a way to construct a Swift `String` without copying.
+This is because there is no way to construct a Swift `String` without copying.

-This means that if we were to automatically convert from a Rust `std::string::String` to a Swift `String` we would have to create a new
-Swift allocation and copy all of the Rust `std::string::String` bytes to that allocation.

-`swift-bridge` seeks to avoid unnecessary allocations, so instead of performing this implicit allocation we pass a `RustString` type from Rust to Swift.
+`swift-bridge` seeks to avoid unnecessary allocations, so instead of performing an implicit allocation we pass a `RustString` type from Rust to Swift.

 The `RustString`'s `.toString()` method can then be called on the Swift side to get a Swift `String`.